felmuvar/felmuvar/TestPlan.md

 | Step 5: Select a player | The app should display a controller that the user can easily scroll to find and set their scores. |  The expected controller is shown |Pass   | 7  |   |   |
 | Step 6: Enter scores for the 3 players and press Continue | System should display the bill |  The expected outcome is met | Pass  |  7 |   |   |   |

-- _Test Case #4: Selecting the a random lane at checkout_
+- _Test Case #4: Selecting a random lane at checkout_

 | Test Case Steps | Expected Results | Actual Results | (Pass/Fail) | Req # | Issue ID | Comments |
 | --- | --- | --- | --- | --- | --- | --- |